AnaahLuiza/daikon_translation/README.md

-# daikon_translation
+# Daikon RPG Bot

-A project with a unique function of saving json files with the content of the translation of each language. dps coloco coisa aq aaaa
+- This is a project with the sole purpose of optimize and fully translate and categorize the bot and its texts such as items, stories and much more.